 As I reported last June, a social-media-driven desire for infamy—chillingly evoked by Mateen’s real-time use of Facebook while he carried out the attack—may have pointed to a more clinical rather than ideological explanation.
 In that regard his case isn’t unique among mass shooters.
 “If they pledge to ISIS, in their minds it burnishes their reputations even more because they become a part of a larger and much more frightening movement,” forensic psychologist Reid Meloy, a top threat assessment expert, told me after the Orlando attack.
 “They also garner much more attention as soon as they pledge allegiance, whether during the fact or just before it.”

-Enter troubled Iraq war veteran Esteban Santiago, who shot five people to death and injured six others inside the Fort Lauderdale airport in January.
+Consider troubled Iraq war veteran Esteban Santiago, who shot five people to death and injured six others inside the Fort Lauderdale airport in January.
 Following the attack, he told the FBI that he was inspired to act after engaging online with ISIS.
 But that didn’t persuade investigators; Santiago had recently been committed to a psychiatric hospital after complaining that the CIA was controlling his mind and he was hearing voices.
 The FBI determined that he had no real links to terrorists.

 The San Bernardino mass shooting proved to be a clearer case of militant Islamist terrorism, while various other attackers have been conspicuously steeped in far-right political extremism.
 The many layers of a case can also be enigmatic to an opposite effect.
 Prior to Wednesday, the last attacker to successfully target a member of Congress—Jared Loughner, who shot Gabby Giffords and 18 others in Tucson, Arizona, in 2011—was largely written off as insane.
 Once in custody, he was diagnosed and treated in a highly secure psychiatric facility for many months prior to his trial.
 Yet, law enforcement officials and forensic psychology experts I’ve spoken with who know the intricacies of Loughner’s case have pointed out that his obsessions bore some distinct hallmarks of political extremism.
 He’d recorded videos that seemed crazy at face value, but they evoked themes familiar to the far right, with riffs about government conspiracies and assaults on the constitution and freedom of speech.